What is Trychophyton Rubrum? (Athletes foot)

 You might reasonably think it’s just dry skin and expect it to resolve with regular moisturising cream, BUT you would be wrong.

-Between me and Janice, I bet we must see at least 5 un-diagnosed cases of athletes foot/fungal skin a week, and this one looks classic, a textbook case you might say.
-(Thank you to my client for letting me use these pictures to help you see what I’m talking about)
+I bet I must see at least 5 un-diagnosed cases of athletes foot/fungal skin a week, and this one looks classic, a textbook case you might say.
+And I have this conversation about how to manage it just as often.

 Why is fungus un-diagnosed?